Corporate Tax Canada Guide

 - If the corporation is a tax-exempt corporation (such as a non-profit organization) that has a permanent establishment in only one province or territory (Canada Revenue Agency)

 Otherwise, your corporation needs to file a regular T2 Corporation Income Tax Return.

 Preparing Corporate Income Tax Returns

-Because completing a T2 Corporate Income Tax form requires using the General Index of Financial Information (GIFI) and is considerably more complex generally than the T1 Personal Income Tax Return, I recommend having corporate income tax returns prepared by a professional tax preparer.
+Because completing a T2 Corporate Income Tax form requires using the General Index of Financial Information (GIFI) and is considerably more complex generally than the T1 Personal Income Tax Return, your corporate income tax returns should be prepared by a professional tax preparer.